York Park: History

 However, before the 1998 federal election the local member of parliament (MP) representing the Division of Bass, Warwick Smith—a minister from the ruling Liberal Party—promised public funding for the redevelopment of York Park.
 Although Smith lost his seat, the Liberals retained power and kept the promise.
 The $6.4 million redevelopment completed in 2000 was the first major phase in the process of raising the ground to Australian Football League (AFL) standard.
 Work included the construction of the Gunns Stand, a two-level grandstand originally holding 2,500 (now extended to 5,700) which incorporates corporate facilities.
 Other improvements added were five 45 m television standard light towers, a watering and drainage system able to disperse up to 100 mm of rain an hour, and 85 in-ground sprinklers capable of rising 15 cm.

 In 2003, the Government of Tasmania allocated $2 million to erect a roof above 6,000 terrace seats, in readiness for the 2003 Rugby Union World Cup; this meant that almost all of the seating area was protected from the weather.
 In 2004, the ground became known as Aurora Stadium as the result of six-year naming rights sponsorship deal with Aurora Energy.

 During 2006, the state government supplied $150,000 for new gates and ticket boxes at the stadium entry.
 The gates were later named after recently deceased Tasmanian Premier Jim Bacon.
 These gates, and the heritage-listed Northern Stand, have been placed on the Tasmanian Heritage Register as culturally significant to the state.
 The two-storey Cameron-Tyson stand was in 2005, replaced by an extension of the Gunns Stand.

 In March 2008, an arson attack destroyed part of the Northern Stand, causing between $300,000 and $500,000 damage.
 In December 2008 the Launceston City Council proposed a $7 million development for a replacement Northern Stand.
 The project includes the relocation of the old Northern Stand's heritage roof into part of the redevelopment of facilities at Invermay Park.
 The old structure at York Park will be replaced with a 2,125-seat grandstand which will include three AFL compliant changerooms, an AFL umpire changeroom, a corporate facility for 936 people in corporate boxes, suites and function rooms, coaches boxes, along with statistician, timekeepers and print media rooms.
 Post-match press conference, drug testing, and radio rooms will also be included.
 The stand has increased the ground's capacity to 21,000 and the seating capacity to 13,825.
 These works were designed by Tasmania-based architects Philp Lighton Architects.
 The Australian Government was expected to contribute $4 million, the Tasmanian Government $2 million and Launceston City Council $500,000.
-The Hawthorn Football Club are currently asking for a "sizeable" contribution from the AFL towards the development, and Inveresk Precinct Authority chairman Robin McKendrick has indicated that a contribution of $1 million was possible.
+The Hawthorn Football Club asked for a "sizeable" contribution from the AFL towards the development, and Inveresk Precinct Authority chairman Robin McKendrick has indicated that a contribution of $1 million was possible.